Education of immigrants in the United States: Comparison to native population

 The vast majority of differences between native-born populations in the US and immigrant populations are due to selection effects.
 These effects arise because immigrants tend to start migrating in the mid-to-late twenties, so they do not have the formal education inside their new country, nor do they have longstanding networks and connections that can help them immediately find high quality positions.

 Immigrants often come to the United States to seek education, especially higher education.
 Native-born populations are more likely than immigrants to be out of school, and immigrant populations are more likely to be in school (especially public school systems).
 This means that significantly higher percentages of immigrants are still in school, which causes lower incomes at earlier ages.
 Despite the massive differences in earnings between native-born and immigrant populations at young ages, the differences become negligible at older ages.
 At every income level, native-born populations have an advantage, though that advantage fades at the highest income levels as well.

 The only significant connection to nativity status is educational attainment.
 Immigrants are likely to have less educational attainment than native-born citizens, though this is not related to wages, age, or gender in a significant way.

 Mental health of immigrant youth

 Mental disorders such as depression and insomnia have a great influence on learning achievement.
 Immigrant children are more vulnerable to mental illness than native children for many reasons.
 Children who move to the U.S. due to their parents' relocation of work experience the trauma of breaking up with their friends or family.
+The Migration Policy Institute found that 59% of immigrant school children, out of a group of 306 surveyed in the 2018–2019 school year, worried regularly about a friend or family member being deported.
 Refugee children entering the United States are at high risk for severe trauma, which can have a profound impact on their emotional, mental, and physical health.
+In 2008 a study done on unaccompanied immigrant minors, researcher Matthew Hodes, found that males had a 61.5% and females a 73.1% chance of developing posttraumatic stress disorder, much higher than their non-immigrant peers.